AEO for freight brokers: AI search visibility ranking

 The "top engine" column shows which AI surface each brand performs best on.
 Big gaps between a brand's score across engines usually points to specific content or schema gaps.
 How AI engines pick sources →

 The brands above were curated from public market-leader lists.
-Want the same measurement against your own brand — including the queries you appear on, which competitors get named instead, and a prioritised fix list?
+Want the same answer engine optimisation measurement against your own brand — including the queries you appear on, which competitors get named instead, and a prioritised fix list?
 Run a free preview.

 Who leads AI visibility in the freight brokers category?